Preparing for an Audit

 Your employees are the ones that will demonstrate that your organization is complying with the requirements of ISO 9001.
 Before the audit you will want to make sure that all employees know when the audit will be taking place and what the scope of the audit is.
 Each employee should have a clear idea of the organization’s quality objectives, and how their role contributes to them.
 Each employee should have proper training on the tasks that they perform.

 When you are preparing your employees to answer questions, remember this is not a test, auditors are not looking for an exact answer, rather they want to know how employees go about finding information and answers.
 Do procedures provide information?
 If the information is not in a procedure, where does the employee go next, do they ask a supervisor?

 the9000Store.com suggests Several Employee Training Courses to help prepare your organization for the audit:

-Documented information is another important aspect of preparing for your audit.
+Documented information is another important aspect of preparing for an audit.
 When you are preparing for your audit, you need to ensure that documents and record lists have been updated.
 Additionally, all documents need to have been reviewed, approved, communicated and followed by everyone involved in the process or activity.
 You should also ensure that no one is using outdated documents.